Masterclass in wicked problems for policy entrepreneurs

 Kristine Fisker (Masterclass facilitator)

-Design advisor at the think tank INVI - Institute for Wild Problems and head of the agency track at INVI.
+Design advisor at the think tank INVI - Institute for Wild Problems and owner of the agency track at INVI.
 Design and innovation engineer from the Technical University of Denmark (DTU).
-Has run a cross-organizational partnership in the green transition of Danish agriculture and researched and advised on design and innovation processes in Danish pharmaceutical companies.
+Has run a cross-organizational partnership within green transition of Danish agriculture and researched and advised on design and innovation processes in Danish pharmaceutical companies.
 Guest lecturer in systemic innovation at DTU and the World Food Program.

 Development Director at the Bikuben Foundation with overall responsibility for developing the foundation's philanthropic strategies, methods and competencies across the social and art fields.
 She is also a member of the board of Mind Your Own Business, BIFI A/S, Høbbet A/S, Foreningen Thoravej and INVI - Institut for Vilde Problemer.